 Studies have also shown that experiencing awe can have a similar effect:

 “Experiencing awe heightens people’s focus on the present,” says Ms. Rudd, the lead author of the study.
-When you are more conscious of the present moment, you “feel that your experiences are fuller, that more can happen or be accomplished during a period of time.”5
+When you are more conscious of the present moment, you “feel that your experiences are fuller, that more can happen or be accomplished during a period of time.” (( The experience of awe can slow down perceived time in people’s lives by Emily Esfahani Smith ))

 We obviously can’t actually slow time down, but we can do the next best thing: trick our brains into perceiving it differently through new experiences.